- About Us

 “Our clinic is already filled with children suffering from pneumonia, diarrhea, and malnutrition,” said Dr. Erna Rijnierse, working with MSF in Jamam.
 “If they stay in these sorts of conditions, there could well be profoundly distressing consequences.”

 Preliminary medical data gathered by MSF in Jamam Camp during the week of June 18, before the onset of consistent heavy rains, revealed a mortality rate among children of 2.8 per 10,000 per day, above the emergency threshold of 2/10,000 per day.
 The crude, or overall, mortality rate was registered at 1.8, while the emergency threshold is set at one.
-At the Jamam camp alone, almost nine children are dying per day.
+At the Jamam camp alone, almost three children are dying per day.
 Sixty-five percent of deaths were reportedly due to diarrhea.

 The rains will also further exacerbate unhygienic conditions in the camps, creating ideal conditions for the further spread of disease.
 The soaked earth is already making transport to all the refugee camps in the area exceedingly difficult.
 To meet the immediate lifesaving needs of the refugees, roads and airstrips must be improved to transport aid personnel and heavy equipment, in order to meet the needs of the highly vulnerable, exhausted population.